xinggangling/template1/Readme.md

-## test template
+# test template

-#  use
+##  use

-   $will be a template of React, Can be download for quick-coding
+  will be a template of React, Can be download for quick-coding